Christopher C. Murray

 B.A., magna cum laude, Case Western Reserve University, 1993

 - Clerkship, Judge Fred I. Parker, U.S. Court of Appeals, Second Circuit

-- Indianapolis Bar Association (Chair, Executive Committee of the Labor and Employment Section)
+- Indianapolis Bar Association (Executive Committee of the Labor and Employment Section)

-- Indiana Federal Community Defenders, Inc. (Board of Directors)
+- Indiana Federal Community Defender, Inc. (Board of Directors)

 - University of Pennsylvania Law Alumni Society (Board of Managers)